Asa1349/Code-examples/README.md

 <br> The tool automatically logs in to a specified website.
 To protect the client's data, I have used a text document for the URL, login credentials and driver path.
 As a little extra, you could also use encryption/decryption, but for simplicity's sake I have not done this at the moment.
 The CSS selectors or XPath elements will of course need to be adapted to the website.

+## Snake
+My own project
+Our beloved mobile phone game from the good old 90s.
+Only with abit more colour.